arthur7373/linux-training/level2/2-5-SSH.md

 iptables -L -n
 iptables -S
 ```
-You can remove your IP from ban list by:
+Now remove your IP from ban list by:

 `fail2ban-client set sshd unbanip <IP address>`

-You can create whitelist of you subnets with the following option added to `/etc/fail2ban/jail.local`:
+Create whitelist of you subnets with the following option added to `/etc/fail2ban/jail.local`:
 ```
 ignoreip = 127.0.0.1/8 192.168.0.0/16 10.0.0.0/8
 ```
+Restart the fail2ban:

+`systemctl restart fail2ban`

+Now again try to login with ssh and enter wrong password 3 or more times.
+After that run again:

+`fail2ban-client status sshd`

+You should not see your IP address banned.
+And you should be able to login from that IP address

-For protecting other services see what kind of other filters are available:
+For protecting other services you may see what kind of other filters are available:

 `ls /etc/fail2ban/filter.d`

 For example add to `/etc/fail2ban/jail.local`
 ```bash